Non-Linear Dynamic Inversion with Actuator Dynamics: an Incremental Control Perspective: Appendix: NDI and INDI limit

-which does not correspond to the desired error dynamics.
+When taking the limit of $\omega$ tending to infinity, Eq. \eqref{eq:indilimit} does not tend to the desired error dynamics.
 Hence, even in the limit, the INDI does not produce the correct error dynamics.
-The INDI only approximates the true NDI law arbitrarily well as given in Equation \eqref{eq:comparison}.
+INDI only approximates the true NDI control law signal $\boldsymbol{u}_c$ arbitrarily well as given in Eq. \eqref{eq:comparison}.